seclab-ucr/UBITect/README.md

 ```
 Meaning the uninitalized use appears in line 25 and line 26, the details are inside confirm_result.json, it adds the related information of the
 feasible path.
+Step4: Path and input for human to verify the result
+The warnings along with the feasible path is in confirm_result.json, the field "path" and "input_0" helps for the human verification.
 ```json
 {
 "path":["false :   br i1 %tobool, label %backlog.llbc-test-1, label %backlog.llbc-test-2, !dbg !37"],